-COLLEGE- AND CAREER-READINESS STANDARDS: WRITING

-Text Types and Purposes CCR.W.1 Write arguments to support claims in an analysis of substantive topics or texts using valid reasoning and relevant and sufficient evidence.
-Write informative/explanatory texts to examine and convey complex ideas and CCR.W.2 information clearly and accurately through the effective selection, organization, and analysis of content.
-CCD W/ 2 Write narratives to develop real or imagined experiences or events using CCR.W.3 effective technique, well-chosen details and well-structured event sequences.
-Production and Distribution of Writing CCR.W.4 Produce clear and coherent writing in which the development, organization, CCN.VV.4 and style are appropriate to task, purpose, and audience.
-CCR.W.5 Develop and strengthen writing as needed by planning, revising, editing, CCK.VV.3 rewriting, or trying a new approach.
-CCR.W.6 Use technology, including the Internet, to produce and publish writing and to CCN.VV.0 interact and collaborate with others.
-Research to Build and Present Knowledge CCR.W.7 Conduct short as well as more sustained research projects based on focused CCN.VV.7 questions, demonstrating understanding of the subject under investigation.
-Gather relevant information from multiple print and digital sources, assess the CCR.W.8 credibility and accuracy of each source, and integrate the information while avoiding plagiarism.
-CCR.W.9 Draw evidence from literary or informational texts to support analysis, CCIN.VV.9 reflection, and research.
-Range if Writing Write routinely over extended time frames (time for research, reflection, and CCR.W.10 revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.
+Identifier Standard CCR.W.1 Write arguments to support claims in an analysis of substantive topics or texts using valid reasoning and relevant and sufficient evidence.
+CCR.W.2 Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
+CCR.W.3 Write narratives to develop real or imagined experiences of events using effective technique, well-chosen details, and well-structured event sequences.

+Identifier Standard CCR.W.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+CCR.W.5 Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+CCR.W.6 Use technology, including the internet, to produce and publish writing and to interact and collaborate with others.

+Identifier Standard CCR.W.7 Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
+CCR.W.8 Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information the information while avoiding plagiarism.
+CCR.W.9 Draw evidence from literary or informational texts to support analysis, reflection, and research.

+Identifier Standard CCR.W.10 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.